Hello Planning Mashers!

-Since most of the lettering supplies can write in this journal (at least their metallic counterparts), why not challenging yourself to create beautiful lettering pieces on the black pages?
+Since most of the lettering supplies can write in this journal (at least their metallic counterparts), why not challenge yourself to create beautiful lettering pieces on the black pages?

 Think about it – affirmations are something that needs to be written with a thought and an intention behind them.

 Writing with a gel pen on black paper is a more meticulous process than writing the same thing on white paper.
 Most likely, you will be writing more slowly and repeating the affirmation to yourself quite a few times.
 I think just that already qualifies the blackout book to be a perfect candidate for an affirmations journal.

 What a beautiful memory journal this book would make!
 You can add bits and pieces of your life, like photos and tickets and such, and if you need to add long texts you can always just glue in some white paper.